By Stéphane Alaux, E Reputation Expert Founder of E Réputation Net Wash

 Jean-Pierre Giolitto: I was interested and trained very early in laparoscopic techniques applied to urology.
 I was indeed convinced of the benefits for the patient in terms of postoperative pain, length of hospitalisation and time to return to a normal life.

+With this experience, I was happy to share it with other more novice surgeons.
 Thus, in the form of the classic companionship in surgery, I received many French and European surgeons to share this experience with them.
 I also had to travel many times in France, Belgium and Switzerland.
+To assist and operate on patients with this new method.

 Judicial expert at the Court of Appeal of Reims.